Steps for Students Filling Out the FAFSA® Form

 Next, you’ll provide information about your family size and the number of people in your family who will be in college during the school year for which you are applying for financial aid.

-Because you already provided consent and approval to transfer your tax information directly from the IRS into your form, your federal tax information may not be required in this section.
+Because you already provided consent and approval to transfer your tax information directly from the IRS into your FAFSA form, your federal tax information may not be required in this section.
 However, you’ll need to provide some additional financial information.

 5